LaunchCodeEducation/gis-devops/src/content/topics/integration-testing/java-j-unit/quiz.md

 3. `andExpect()`
 4. `andConfirm()`

-> You can chain multiple assertions on a single `MockMvc` request
+> You can chain multiple assertions on a single `MockMvc` request.

 <!-- true -->

 1. true
 2. false

-> If multiple assertions are made on a request they will be executed in the order they are written
+> If multiple assertions are made on a request they will be executed in the order they are written.

 <!-- true -->